Gago-H/Minesweeper/README.md

-The game is now downloadable to play!
-Feel free to clone this and find the executable under Builds/Windows/Minesweeper_.exe.
+Need to change gitignore settings to include the build.

 Notes: